Friedrich Fröbel: Legacy

-Fröbel's idea of the kindergarten had found appeal, but its spread in Germany was thwarted by the Prussian government, whose education ministry banned it in a Kindergartenverbot edict on 7 August 1851 as "atheistic and demagogic" for its alleged "destructive tendencies in the areas of religion and politics".
-Other German states followed suit.

-The reason for the ban, however, may have been a confusion of names.
-Fröbel's nephew Karl Fröbel had written and published Weibliche Hochschulen und Kindergärten ("Female Colleges and Kindergartens"), which apparently met with some disapproval.
-To quote Karl August Varnhagen von Ense, "The stupid minister (Karl Otto) von Raumer has decreed a ban on kindergartens, basing himself on a book by Karl Fröbel.
+Fröbel's idea of the kindergarten had found appeal, but its spread in Germany was thwarted by the Prussian government, who objected to the way it was taught by his two nephews Karl and Julius.
+Fröbel had shared Pestalozzi's techniques with his brother, who raised his own children using these methods; Fröbel himself also taught Karl and Julius for a time.
+Karl and Julius were delighted with the educational program, but they resented Friedrich for usurping the family fortune.
+They developed their own, more ideological kindergarten experiments in Zurich and Hamburg and grew close to the 1848 revolutionaries.
+In 1850, Karl published a short book, Hochschulen für Mädchen und Kindergärten ("Girls' Colleges and Kindergartens"), which the Prussian government described as "part of a socialist system" and "encouraging children to become atheists."
+Prussia therefore banned all Fröbel-style kindergartens in 1851, a ban quickly adopted elsewhere in Germany.
+Fröbel protested in vain that he had no control over his nephews.
+To quote Karl August Varnhagen von Ense, "The stupid minister Karl Otto von Raumer has decreed a ban on kindergartens, basing himself on a book by Karl Fröbel.
 He is confusing Friedrich and Karl Fröbel."
+However, von Raumer's period notes show that he did not confuse Friedrich and Karl, but considered them to have similar educational programs, both of which appeared to embrace progressive education in a manner apparently concerning to the state following the 1848 uprisings.
+In particular, an explicitly liberal-democratic kindergarten in Nordhausen, Thuringia was in active contact with Friedrich.
+Ultimately, beyond the accusations directed at Karl, the specific reasons for banning kindergartens were not given.

 The sudden ban caused a diaspora of teachers from Germany, spreading their ideas to other countries.
 Fröbel's student, Margarethe Schurz, founded the first kindergarten in the United States at Watertown, Wisconsin in 1856 (though another student, Louisa Frankenberg, founded a school based in Fröbel's methods in Columbus, Ohio in 1836, prior to Fröbel's coining of the term "Kindergarten".)
 In both schools, instruction was in the German language, and primarily served immigrant communities.
 She inspired Elizabeth Peabody, who went on to found the first English-language kindergarten in the United States, in Boston in 1860.
 The German émigré, Adolph Douai, had also founded a kindergarten in Boston in 1859, but had to close it after only a year.
 By 1866, however, he was founding others in New York City.

 From the mid to late 19th century, many missionary women from Western countries disseminated Froebel's theory of kindergarten education across Japan.
 The prominent American missionary and Froebelian Annie L. Howe (1852–1943) was particularly influential through the establishment of her Glory Kindergarten teacher training school.
 Howe developed curricula specifically for Japanese students and trained hundreds of Japanese women to use Froebelian methods in kindergarten education.